Ergodicity of the infinite swapping algorithm at low temperature: Setting, main results and applications

 We require that for some fixed constant~$K>1$

-In Theorem \ref{thm:PI} and Theorem \ref{thm:LSI}, we showed that the infinite swapping dynamics mixes faster than the overdamped Langevin dynamics.
-Choosing $\tau_2= K \tau_1$, the effective critical depth of the potential~$H$ is~$\frac{E_*}{K}$ compared to~$E_*$ for the classical overdamped Langevin dynamics given by~\eqref{e_overdamped_langevin}.
-This indicates that the infinite swapping dynamics could outperform the overdamped Langevin dynamics for simulated annealing.
+In Theorem \ref{thm:PI} and Theorem \ref{thm:LSI}, we showed that the infinite swapping dynamics mixes faster than the over-damped Langevin dynamics.
+Choosing $\tau_2= K \tau_1$, the effective critical depth of the potential~$H$ is~$\frac{E_*}{K}$ compared to $E_*$ for simulated annealing adapted to the over-damped Langevin dynamics given by \eqref{e_over-damped_langevin}.
+This indicates that the infinite swapping dynamics could outperform the over-damped Langevin dynamics for simulated annealing.
 The main result of this section shows that this is true.